DNS Lookup Online

 1: Enter The Domain

-Start by entering the domain name whose DNS records you want to retrieve, ensure it is a valid domain name, such as dns-lookup.net.
+Enter the domain name whose DNS records you want to retrieve.
+Ensure it is a valid domain name, such as dns-lookup.net.

 2: Specify DNS Server